Sahil123445/SecureChat/README.md

 # SecureChat

 SecureChat is a local messsage application built for interaction between multiple users.
-It has end to end encryption and is secure from many attacks such as replay attack, man-in-the-middle attack because it uses digital certificates for verification as well as HMAC, SHA256 for .
+It has end to end encryption and is secure from many attacks such as replay attack, man-in-the-middle attack because it uses digital certificates for verification as well as HMAC, SHA256 for encryption.

 Usage